HotCakeX/Harden-Windows-Security/README.md

 - Always up-to-date and works with latest build of Windows (Currently Windows 11 - compatible and rigorously tested on stable and Insider Dev builds)
 - Doesn't break anything
-- All of the links and sources are official from Microsoft websites, there are no links to 3rd party news websites, made up blogs or articles.
+- All of the links and sources are official from Microsoft websites, straight from the source. no bias, no misinformation and no old obsolete methods, that's why there are no links to 3rd party news websites, made up blogs or articles.

 <details><summary>With the following exceptions</summary>